Personalised Learning Policy

 - Provide clear, simplified instructions throughout the moving process.

 - If the student needs physical assistance in moving to a safe space, ARIS staff are to consider safe lifting techniques.
 In all situations, it is vital to explain to the child that you will be partially or fully supporting their mobility.
 If they do not trust you, their resistance will increase.

-- Once in a safe space, check in with the student regularly, assessing their emotional and physical status.
+- Once in a safe space, check-in with the student regularly, assessing their emotional and physical status.

 - In the event of a flood, younger children in the lower level classrooms will need to be moved up to higher ground.
-In some cases this may require crossing open flowing water, in which student might need partial or full assistance to ensure their safety.
+In some cases this may require crossing open flowing water, in which students might need partial or full assistance to ensure their safety.

 - Ensure that all communication is clear and simplified.

 - When possible, a teacher should bring the SEN student’s ARIS Go Pack with them in order to help calm the student once at a safe destination.

 Children with Special Education Needs are likely to respond to any form of stress with more extreme reactions.
 Some students with special needs will need more time to comprehend the emergency.
 When necessary, allow extra time for them to emotionally process what has happened.
 Allow time for discussion of the traumatic events in a safe and familiar setting; provide choices in activities to give students some sense of control over even a small part of their lives.

 This policy is communicated on the school website.
 At the beginning of each academic year, the Programme coordinators and Head of School communicates the possible access arrangements available to support students with learning needs during orientation programs for parents, students and staff.

 As an institution, we believe in growth through reflection and continuous improvement, and we recognize our role as life-long learners.
 We are therefore committed to reviewing this policy on a yearly basis during the months of October - November, with the aim of ensuring that our policies are aligned with that of the International Baccalaureate